ruichenZz/cs239-attention-span/user-research/CS239 Attention Span User Research.md

 On an interesting note, 30% of the users admit they have difficulty keep paying attention when completing this survey.

+Understanding why user stop watching videos wand what motivates them to share content is valuable to content creators.
+The primary reason why a user quite watching a video is boring content (46.2%), content different from what's expected (26.9%), and slow pacing (19.2%).
+When it comes to content sharing, the most common reason is overwelmingly funny content (76.9%).
+This suggest contents that evoke strong feelings from users (especially joy) have a much higher chance of being shared.

 ## # After you get started with user research

 ***Synthesize your user research into:***